 Knowing how to dispose of expired COVID test kits properly protects both people and planet without hassle.
 The main takeaway is simple:

-Seal all components securely inside a plastic bag and discard them with your regular household trash unless your locality specifies otherwise.
+Seal all used or exposed components securely inside a plastic bag and discard them with your regular household trash unless your locality specifies otherwise.

 Avoid tossing anything into recycling bins that has been exposed biologically or chemically.
 Check local laws when possible but don’t overcomplicate it—safe containment is key.

-By following these straightforward steps consistently you ensure sanitation workers stay safe while keeping your community clean.
-With millions of tests used globally every day during peak times, responsible disposal habits make a big difference overall.
+By following these straightforward steps consistently you help sanitation workers stay safe while keeping your community clean.
+With millions of tests used globally during peak COVID periods, responsible disposal habits make a meaningful difference overall.

 So next time you spot an old COVID test kit gathering dust at home past its expiration date, remember this guide—it’s quick, effective, and keeps everyone protected!